kmolan/multicalc-rust/README.md

 - Fully documented with code examples
 - Comprehensive suite of tests for full code coverage, including all possible error conditions
 - Supports linear, polynomial, trigonometric, exponential, and any complex equation you can throw at it, of any number of variables!
-  - Single, double and triple differentiation - total and partial
+  - Numerical differentiation of any order
-  - Single and double integration - total and partial
+      - Finite difference method, for total and partial differentiation
-      - Booles
-      - Gauss Legendre (upto order = 15)
+  - Numerical integration of any order
-      - Simpsons
-      - Trapezoidal
+      - Iterative methods: Booles, Simpsons, Trapezoidal
+      - Gaussian Quadratures: Gauss-Legendre, Gauss-Hermite, Gauss-Laguerre
   - Jacobians and Hessians
   - Vector Field Calculus: Line and flux integrals, curl and divergence
   - Approximation of any given equation to a linear or quadratic mode